Grant Opportunities

 Saucony Run for Good Foundation

 The Saucony Run for Good Foundation is committed to informing the public about the cause and prevention of childhood obesity and provides funding to optimize the impact and success of community organizations that promote running and healthy lifestyle programs for youth.
-Nonprofit organizations that demonstrate how its program will utilize running participation for the health and well being of children are eligible to apply.
-Deadline: June 15 and December 15.
+Nonprofit organizations that demonstrate how its program will utilize running participation for the health and well-being of children are eligible to apply.
+Deadline: December 15.
 Click here.

 Literacy Opportunity Fund